jiezhoucs/must-read/notes/template.md

 ### What is this paper's solution to the problem?

+### What are the strengths of this paper?

-### What are the strenghs and weaknesses of this paper?
+### What are the limitations of this paper?

-### What are other solutions and what are the most relavent works?
+### What are other solutions and what are the most relevant works?

-### What is the the take-away message from this paper?
+### What is the take-away message from this paper?